John Fendall: Dispute with Colonel Yule

 During his tenure in Java, Fendall appears to have disapproved a financial claim made by a certain Colonel Yule.
 As a result, Yule followed him to Calcutta and demanded that he should alter his decision.
 After Fendall refused, Yule responded by brushing the papers against his face in a confrontational manner, suggesting Fendall take it as a personal insult.
 This, Fendall was quite ready to do and sent for a friend, named Assey, to take a challenge to the Colonel.
-Assey refused to have anything to do with a challenge, in spite of John’s protests, and took the matter to various members of Council.
+Assey refused to have anything to do with a challenge, in spite of Fendall’s protests, and took the matter to various members of Council.
 The Council agreed that Fendall could not be called on to defend an official act in such a way and that Yule’s conduct was highly insubordinate.
 As the Governor-General agreed with them, Fendall was forbidden to fight and his opponent apologised to escape being tried by court martial.